Honors Students Present at Harvard University’s NCRC

 - Natalie Woodward “An Examination of the Relationship between Perceived Health and Optimism in Generation Z – A Generational Analysis”

 Junior exercise science and Spanish major, Kennedy sees research as an opportunity to help seek out new knowledge that can change the way the world learns or views a topic.
-Under the leadership of Czech, Kennedy is focusing her research on the experience of dispositional optimism among female African Americans, Hispanics/Latinas and Caucasians in Generation Z.
+Kennedy is focusing her research on the experience of dispositional optimism among female African Americans, Hispanics/Latinas and Caucasians in Generation Z.

 “Everything in our society is advancing and progressing so quickly, and I feel as though being a part of this constant quest for new knowledge, with the ultimate goal of being able to improve the lives of others, is such an amazing opportunity,” stated Kennedy.